anmol-fzr/epik-demo-app/README.md

 ## 🚀 Running the Project

 > ⚠️ Note:
-> Before running the app, make sure to edit the .env file in /apps/native with the correct backend server URL
+> Before running the app, make sure to edit the .env file in /apps/native with the correct backend server URL. \
 > API Key is already in the .env file in /apps/server

 There are **two ways** to start the application: